Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

 Similar remarks apply to a third definition (from \citealt{WikiSpoiler}): $b$ is a ``spoiler'' for $a$ just in case $a$ would win without $b$ in the election, \textit{and \textnormal{(}most of\textnormal{)} the voters who prefer $b$ over $c$ also prefer $a$ over $c$}, but when $b$ joins, neither $a$ nor $b$ wins but rather $c$ wins.
 Based on the example above, in which \textit{all} voters who prefer $b$ over $c$ also prefer $a$ over $c$, we do not think a voting method should prevent all such~effects.

+The problem with the definitions of spoiler effects above is that they ignore the voters' preferences for $a$ vs. $b$.
+If a majority of voters prefer $b$ to $a$, then $b$ may legitimately make $a$ a loser, even if $b$ does not replace $a$ as a winner.
+Thus, the only spoiler effects that we ought to rule out are those in which $a$ is majority preferred to $b$.
+This leads to the idea that one ought to use a voting method with the following property:

-This bring us to our proposal for the kind of spoiler effects we wish to prevent: \begin{itemize} \item if $a$ would win without $b$ in the election, \textit{and more voters prefer $a$ to $b$ than prefer $b$ to $a$}, but when $b$ joins, neither $a$ nor $b$ wins the election, then $b$ is a ``spoiler'' for $a$ in a way that should be prevented. \end{itemize} This captures Example \ref{BushNaderGore} (in the imaginary version with ranked ballots), as a majority of voters prefer Gore to Nader.
-Unlike independence of clones, it also captures Example \ref{IRVExample}, as a majority of voters prefer the Democrat to the Republican.
-We will say that a voting method satisfies \textit{immunity to spoilers} if it always prevents the kind of effect just described (for a formal definition, see Section \ref{ImmunitySection}).
+\begin{itemize} \item Immunity to spoilers: if $a$ would win without $b$ in the election, \textit{and more voters prefer $a$ to $b$ than prefer $b$ to $a$}, then it is not the case that when $b$ joins the election, both $a$ and $b$ lose. \end{itemize} This captures Example \ref{BushNaderGore} (in the imaginary version with ranked ballots), as a majority of voters prefer Gore to Nader.
+Unlike independence of clones, it also captures Example \ref{IRVExample}, as a majority of voters prefer the Democrat to the Republican in the Burlington election.

-The criterion of immunity to spoilers follows from what we consider a more fundamental criterion, which we call \textit{stability for winners}: \begin{itemize} \item if $a$ would win without $b$ in the election, \textit{and more voters prefer $a$ to $b$ than prefer $b$ to $a$}, then when $b$ joins, $a$ should still win. \end{itemize} This criterion can be seen as extending the idea of Condorcet consistency\footnote{More accurately, the idea that any Condorcet winner ought to be at least tied for winning the election.} to the variable-candidate setting: a candidate who would be a winner without the newcomers and is majority preferred to all the newcomers remains a winner after the addition of the newcomers.
-We will show that Split Cycle satisfies immunity to spoilers in virtue of satisfying this more basic criterion of stability for winners.
+One way to avoid a spoiler effect of the kind identified in immunity to spoilers is that when $a$ would win without $b$ in the election, and a majority of voters prefer $a$ to $b$, then when $b$ joins the election, $a$ loses but $b$ \textit{wins}.
+In this case, we say that $b$ \textit{steals the election from $a$}.
+It is hardly more desirable for $b$ to steal the election from $a$ than to spoil the election for $a$, so we propose the property~of \begin{itemize} \item Immunity to stealers: if $a$ would win without $b$ in the election, and more voters prefer $a$ to $b$ than prefer $b$ to $a$, then it is not the case that when $b$ joins the election, $a$ loses but $b$ wins. \end{itemize} The combination of immunity to spoilers and immunity to stealers is equivalent to a criterion we call \begin{itemize} \item Stability for winners: if $a$ would win without $b$ in the election, and more voters prefer $a$ to $b$ than prefer $b$ to $a$, then when $b$ joins, $a$ still wins. \end{itemize} This criterion can be seen as extending the idea of Condorcet consistency\footnote{More accurately, the idea that any Condorcet winner ought to be at least tied for winning the election.} to the variable-candidate setting: a candidate who would be a winner without the newcomers and is majority preferred to all the newcomers remains a winner after the addition of the newcomers.
+We will show that Split Cycle satisfies stability for winners and hence immunity to spoilers and stealers.